rreede/rreede/README.md

 My name is Rene and my specialties are HTML, CSS, JavaScript and React.
 I'm currently open to front-end web development jobs.

-🌱 I’m currently learning React and Javascript in more depth
+🌱 I’m currently learning React in more depth.

 ⚡ Fun fact: I have a college degree in Applied Informatics from Tallinn University, where I studied web design/graphic design and web development.